 Kinzie Kensington is a paranoid conspiracy theorist whose sexual proclivities frighten even the Boss.
 She is also a brilliant hacker who can give Matt Miller, leader of a gang of cybercriminals known as the Deckers, a run for his money.

 Miller, himself, is no slouch when it comes to hacking.
 He's also a goth and a massive Nyte Blade fanboy.

-The fifth game has Shi-Long Lang, an Interpol officer who is really damn good at his job despite having an odd fascination with acting like a wolf, to the point of howling when upset.
+Investigations has Shi-Long Lang, an Interpol officer who is really damn good at his job despite having an odd fascination with acting like a wolf, to the point of howling when upset.

 One case in Justice For All has the Berry Big Circus, which is a circus of bunny-ears performers.
 There's the campy and effeminate magician Maximillion Galactica.
 We also have the ridiculously innocent animal tamer Regina.
 Then there's Moe the Clown who has a Motor Mouth and keeps laughing at his own (bad) jokes.
 But ventriloquist Benjamin Woodman probably takes the cake, his puppet Trilo Quist had his very own personality who keeps badmouthing Ben himself.
 When said puppet was taken away, he couldn't even form a single word.